Frequently Asked Questions

 How do I apply for TTAP?

 Apply here!
-Applications are accepted on a rolling basis throughout the year and there are multiple cohorts in the field at any given time.
+Applications are accepted on a rolling basis throughout the year, and multiple cohorts are in the field at any given time.
 Those interested in a career in the trades are encouraged to apply.
 No previous experience is needed and the program welcomes applicants from diverse experiences.

 Can I apply to TTAP if I have a criminal background?